ian-andrich/StorageCombinatorsPython/docs/tutorials.rst

 A Little More Slowly Now
 ------------------------

-Storage Combinators makes use of two broad classes of objects :class:`~base.Reference` and :class:`~base.AbstractStorage`
+Storage Combinators makes use of two broad classes of objects :class:`~src.base.Reference` and :class:`~src.base.AbstractStorage`

 References play the role of URIs.
 For those who haven't worked with them URIs are Uniform Resource Identifiers.